lukstafi/invargent/README.md

 Some additional information on the project: http://www.ii.uni.wroc.pl/~lukstafi/pmwiki/index.php?n=Infer.Infer

-Draft of the thesis on the project: [GADTs for Reconstruction of Invariants and Postconditions](http://www.ii.uni.wroc.pl/~lukstafi/pmwiki/uploads/Infer/lukstafi-phd-thesis.pdf).
+The thesis on the project: [GADTs for Reconstruction of Invariants and Postconditions](http://www.ii.uni.wroc.pl/~lukstafi/pmwiki/uploads/Infer/lukstafi-phd-thesis.pdf).
 (Submitted.)

 See documentation in the `doc` directory.